 Basement or crawl space still floods on a regular basis

 SafeBasements™ Sump Pump

 These sump pumps are specially-designed to be very energy efficient.
 They have the ability to be installed together with our other basement waterproofing products, including Safe Edge™, Safe Drain™, and Safe Track™.
-These pumps will be able to drain water away from the basement walls, lower the water table under the floor and around the home, eliminate the need for basement dehumidifiers, control erosion, improve indoor air quality in your home, and even stop Radon gas from seeping inside.
+These pumps will be able to drain water away from the basement walls, lower the water table under the floor and around the home, eliminate the need for basement dehumidifiers, control erosion, and even improve indoor air quality in your home.

 The sumps are installed carefully with a seal and cover that prevents dangerous soil gasses from making their way up and into your family's home.
 As you can see, these waterproofing systems really can do it all.
 All of our sump pumps come with a clear lid for easy inspection, as well.